You can perform analysis without a network connection using different technologies included in the ArcGIS Maps SDKs for Native Apps.

 - Routing and directions: Get routes and turn-by-turn directions (learn more here).
-ArcGIS Runtime APIs also include components for providing an interactive navigation experience.
+ArcGIS Maps SDKs for Native Apps also include components for providing an interactive navigation experience.

 - Service area: Find service areas for a given time or distance from a set of starting points, or to a set of destinations.
 Learn more here.